ibiscp/Advanced-Lane-Finding/README.md

 Bellow is presented a video containing the output result for the given video.
 <p align="center">[![Behavioral Cloning](https://i.ytimg.com/vi/jzn0a5WvEDE/hqdefault.jpg)](https://youtu.be/jzn0a5WvEDE)

+## Discussion
+This algorithm was tested in two more videos, however the result is not as robust as the one presented above, and it fail in some frames.

+For the challenge video, the bird's-eye view does not look nice as the one here presented and the distant lanes are not sharp, causing the algorithm to fail sometimes in recognizing it.

+Also, it would be necessary to find a way to better tune the parameters, not manually, because even if I do the best I can tuning it, it will fail if tested in different conditions, such as in snow, rain and at night.

 ## Future Development
 For future development, I would better tune the parameters in order to make it more robust and capable of recognizing the lane lines in different videos, such as the challenge videos.